 MSI also doubled up the metal plates with this model, so besides the expected backplate on the bottom side, there is also a plate that surrounds the GPU from the topside, sandwiched between the heatsink and the PCB, and directly goes onto the GDDR5X video memory to take extra heat off of it along with the amped-up sturdiness of the card.

 To top it off, we have a pair of MSI’s 100 mm TORX 2.0 fans to bring in the air current upon the respective components.
-Each LED can be controlled individually by choosing any of the animation effects available in the MSI Gaming App, ranging from responding to your game sounds or music to steady light, breathing and flashing.
+Each LED has individual controls by choosing any of the animation effects available in the MSI Gaming App, ranging from responding to your game sounds or music to steady light, breathing, and flashing.
 Of course, you can also turn them off.

 The software comes with a simple one-button overclock setting as well as the ability for setting custom clocks/voltages via MSI Afterburner.
-In conclusion, it was really a tough brainer to even put this impressive card at the bottom of this list in light of its promising features, MSI has been on top of their game and this is a fine example for that.
+In conclusion, it was really a tough-brainer to even put this impressive card at the bottom of this list in light of its promising features, MSI has been on top of their game and this is a fine example of that.